Janice Rocker OTD, OTR/L, CHT

 Phone: (323) 442-6059

-Janice has lectured on wound healing, custom static and dynamic orthotic fabrication, ergonomics, physical agent modalities, joint protection, cumulative trauma, body mechanics, and hand/upper extremity rehabilitation.
-She has been published in the American Journal of Occupational Therapy.
+Janice Rocker received her clinical doctorate of occupational therapy degree from USC in 2014, her master's degree in occupational therapy from Boston University in 1985 and passed the Hand Therapy Certification exam when it was first offered in 1991.
+In 2005 she became a Certified Structural Yoga Therapist in order to help her clients manage stress and pain due to injury or degenerative conditions.
+Dr. Rocker has lectured on wound healing, custom static and dynamic orthotic fabrication, ergonomics, physical agent modalities, joint protection, cumulative trauma, body mechanics and hand/upper extremity rehabilitation.
+Her articles have been published in the American Journal of Occupational Therapy.
 She coordinates the outpatient hand and upper extremity rehabilitation program at the Keck Medical Center of USC.

 Master of Science (MS) in Occupational Therapy